Louisiana: Elections

 Louisiana is unique among U.S. states in using a system for its state and local elections similar to that of modern France.
 All candidates, regardless of party affiliation, run in a nonpartisan blanket primary (or "jungle primary") on Election Day.
 If no candidate has more than 50% of the vote, the two candidates with the highest vote totals compete in a runoff election approximately one month later.
 This run-off method does not take into account party identification; therefore, it is not uncommon for a Democrat to be in a runoff with a fellow Democrat or a Republican to be in a runoff with a fellow Republican.

 Congressional races have also been held under the jungle primary system.
 All other states (except Washington, California, and Maine) use single-party primaries followed by a general election between party candidates, each conducted by either a plurality voting system or runoff voting, to elect senators, representatives, and statewide officials.
 Between 2008 and 2010, federal congressional elections were run under a closed primary system—limited to registered party members.
-However, upon the passage of House Bill 292, Louisiana again adopted a nonpartisan blanket primary for its federal congressional elections.
+However, on the passage of House Bill 292, Louisiana again adopted a nonpartisan blanket primary for its federal congressional elections.

 Louisiana has six seats in the U.S. House of Representatives, five of which are currently held by Republicans and one by a Democrat.
-Though the state historically flips between Republican and Democratic governors, Louisiana is not classified as a swing state in presidential elections, as it has consistently voted for the Republican candidate by solid margins since backing Democrat Bill Clinton in 1996.
-The state's two U.S. senators are Bill Cassidy (R) and John Neely Kennedy (R).
+Though the state historically flips between Republican and Democratic governors, Louisiana is not classified as a swing state in presidential elections, and has it has been considered a Republican Party stronghold during the 21st century.
+Louisiana's incumbent governor is Republican Jeff Landry, and the state's two U.S. senators are Bill Cassidy (R) and John Neely Kennedy (R).

 Law enforcement

-Louisiana's statewide police force is the Louisiana State Police.
-It began in 1922 with the creation of the Highway Commission.
-In 1927, a second branch, the Bureau of Criminal Investigations, was formed.
-In 1932, the State Highway Patrol was authorized to carry weapons.